cyberpunk317/cyberStern/Word2vec/Skip_gram/README.md

-Skip-gram architecture for the word2vec model
+Skip-gram architecture implementation for the word2vec model